dusenberrymw/deep-histopath/README.md

 [4] http://emedicine.medscape.com/article/1947145-workup#c12 <br />

 ## Goal & Approach

+### Mitosis Detection
+At a high level, as shown in Figure 1, our approach begins by preprocessing a dataset of regions of tissue from whole slide images (WSIs) of breast tumors into a dataset of mitotic and non-mitotic patches.
+We then train a convolutional neural network (CNN) model to predict the presence of a mitotic figure in a given patch.
+Given an initial trained model, we preprocess the raw dataset again with model-based false-positive (FP) oversampling to generate a more difficult training dataset.
+We then train a new model on this second dataset.
+To make predictions on a new image region, we apply the model to the image in a sliding window fashion with noise marginalization, yielding a prediction at each location.
+A clustering algorithm is then used to smooth the potentially noisy set of predictions into a set of final predictions for mitosis locations.

+### Tumor Proliferation Score Prediction (previous approach)
 In an effort to automate the process of classification, this project aims to develop a large-scale deep learning approach for predicting tumor scores directly from the pixels of whole-slide histopathology images (WSI).
 Our proposed approach is based on a recent research paper from Stanford [1].
 Starting with 500 extremely high-resolution tumor slide images [2] with accompanying score labels, we aim to make use of Apache Spark in a preprocessing step to cut and filter the images into smaller square samples, generating 4.7 million samples for a total of ~7TB of data [3].
 We then utilize TensorFlow and Keras to train a deep convolutional neural network on these samples, making use of transfer learning by fine-tuning a modified ResNet50 model [4].
 Our model takes as input the pixel values of the individual samples, and is trained to predict the correct tumor score classification for each one.
 We also explore an alternative approach of first training a mitosis detection model [5] on an auxiliary mitosis dataset, and then applying it to the WSIs, based on an approach from Paeng et al. [6].
 Ultimately, we aim to develop a model that is sufficiently stronger than existing approaches for the task of breast cancer tumor proliferation score classification.

 References: <br />